Advertisement

 At-home biological age tests estimate the age of your body's cells—and this number could be very different from the chronological age you celebrated on your last birthday.
 These tests are becoming more popular among health-focused crowds, but one big question still remains: Does our biological age actually tell us anything about how long (and how well) we'll live?

-According to new research, it may actually be more telling than you think, especially for brain health in your later years.
+According to research, it may actually be more telling than you think, especially for brain health in your later years.

 There may be a link between biological age and dementia

-The new study published in the BMJ Journal of Neurology, Neurosurgery, and Psychiatry found that advanced biological age increases one's risk of subsequent neurodegenerative diagnoses, including all-cause dementia, stroke, and ALS.
+The study published in the BMJ Journal of Neurology, Neurosurgery, and Psychiatry found that advanced biological age increases one's risk of subsequent neurodegenerative diagnoses, including all-cause dementia, stroke, and ALS.
 However, no correlation was found for Parkinson's disease.

 Researchers used data from 325,870 participants in the UK Biobank, a large-scale biomedical database.
-To determine biological age, they took into account 18 different clinical biomarkers, including blood sugar, blood lipids, blood pressure, lung function, and other measures of cardiometabolic health
+To determine biological age, they took into account 18 different clinical biomarkers, including blood sugar, blood lipids, blood pressure, lung function, and other measures of cardiometabolic health.

 Researchers determined how old the participants' bodies seemed based on biological measures of health (that were unrelated to their chronological age) to find out if a higher biological age put them at an increased risk of dementia and other common neurodegenerative diseases.
 Results showed that a higher biological age was linked to a higher risk of dementia and stroke.